AnalystKofi/COCA-COLA-ANALYSIS--POWER-BI/README.md

 * GitHub – Project documentation

+ ##  Here’s what I achieved:
+🔹 Cleaned, transformed, and loaded the dataset using Power Query 🔹 Built a Date Table using DAX to enable time intelligence reporting 🔹 Created new DAX measures for better analytics
+🔹 Added a Product URL column to dynamically display brand images in the report visuals

 ## 🧃 Dynamic Brand Image Feature
 A Beverage Brand URL column was created using DAX to dynamically display the brand image when selected in a slicer.
 ```SQL